Tech Open Air - Bringing people together through an event app

 Networking:

 In order to differentiate this functionality from dating apps, we changed the direction of the swipe from right to up.
-You are also able to book meetings, chat with people and search others by name or by scanning other attendees digital IDs (a QR code in the homepage).
+You are also able to book meetings, chat with people and search others by name or by scanning other people's digital IDs (a QR code in the homepage).

 🚷 BLOCKERS 🚷

-The initial briefing from the client was to create a Tinder like feature in which you would swipe right or left to match with other attendees.
-Despite it being an original/fun idea, we learned that there could be room for abuse, especially for women.
+The initial briefing from the stakeholder was to implement a Tinder like function in which you would swipe right or left to match with other attendees.

-The swipe right/left has an underlying connotation of Tinder (hook-ups).
+• The swipe right/left has an underlying connotation of Tinder (hook-ups).
 We received feedback during the interviews that people found this problematic.

 Tech Open Air was born in Berlin in 2012 from the desire to bridge technology and community through a different kind of event.
 They take pride in the fact that they are a community based festival with the artsy Berlin vibes.